 - Benefits Management

-As a senior recruiter, now is the time for you to really show your prowess.
-As you surely know, other recruiters will want to see what you’ve used your skills to achieve.
+As a senior recruiter, now’s the time to really show your prowess.
+As you surely know, other recruiters will want to see what you’ve used your budget management skills to achieve.
 They’ll want a few thoughtful and refined hints about how your experience will benefit their particular company, too!

-Ensure that each bullet point in your experience section brings fresh value to your resume and adds to your story of skill-building, advancement, and teamwork.
-Strive to include an engaging variety of examples.
+Each experience section bullet point should bring fresh value to your resume and add to your story of skill-building, advancement, and collaboration.
+Strive to include an engaging variety of examples, from onboarding to recruiting team management.

 And always back those examples up with data!
-You need to measure your impact and quantify your success: Why say “I did something” when you can say “Look at the results of my efforts”?
+You need to measure your impact and quantify your success: Why say, “I did something” when you can say, “Look how my efforts to boost company savings paid off”?

 Consider these samples: